CodinGame/advanced-python-features-playground/markdowns/article.md

 # Itertools Module

-[`itertools`](https://docs.python.org/3/library/itertools.html) is a module in the standard library that allows you to to create iterators for efficient looping.
+[`itertools`](https://docs.python.org/3/library/itertools.html) is a module in the standard library that allows you to create iterators for efficient looping.

-For example, [`permutations`](https://docs.python.org/3/library/itertools.html#itertools.permutations) ) allows you to generate all the possible ways of ordering a set of things:
+For example, [`permutations`](https://docs.python.org/3/library/itertools.html#itertools.permutations) allows you to generate all the possible ways of ordering a set of things:

 @[permutations]({ "stubs": ["itertools_permutations.py"], "command": "python3 itertools_permutations.py" })